-Permafrost distribution is controlled not only by ELA, but also by surface heat budget, and possible past glaciation (e.g. relict permafrost); it is also strongly affected by the amount of thermal heat flow in a region.
+Permafrost distribution is controlled not only by ELA, but also by the surface heat budget, and possibly by past glaciation (e.g. relict permafrost); it is also strongly affected by the amount of thermal heat flow in a region.
 Geothermal regimes are usually weak (20°C/km) in Northern Alaskan permafrost regions (Lachenbruch et al., 1982).
 However, all of the tropical mountains where permafrost is present are characterized by dormant or active volcanoes.
-Some of these volcanoes, such as Kilimanjaro and Coropuna, are predominantly active, but others are fumarole, or they discharge hot springs around the mountains.
-Volcanoes where active or higher geothermal heat flow conditions occur often reach very high ground temperatures, even above the 5500m a.s.l. elevations, where air temperatures tend to be colder than -5°C. For example, very warm near-surface ground temperatures were observed at Misti (5822m), next to Chachani (Andrés et al. 2011c); temperatures exceeded 10°C at 1m below ground, and no permafrost is present; the same can be found on most of the Kilimanjaro summit (15°C at 1m below ground in 5895m a.s.l.)
-(Yoshikawa 2013).
+Some of these volcanoes, such as Kilimanjaro and Coropuna, are predominantly active, but others are fumarole, or they discharge hot springs among the mountains.
+Volcanoes where active or higher geothermal heat flow conditions occur often reach very high ground temperatures, even above the 5500m a.s.l. elevations, where air temperatures tend to be colder than -5°C. For example, very warm near-surface ground temperatures were observed at Misti (Guagua Putina, 5822m), next to Chachani (Andrés et al., 2011c); temperatures exceeded 10°C at 1m below ground, and no permafrost was present; the same can be found on most of the Kilimanjaro summit (15°C at 1m below ground, 5895m a.s.l.)
+(Yoshikawa, 2013).
 In considering the state of the world's permafrost areas, we must also consider the geothermal state of these volcanoes.

 Acknowledgements